semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 tags:
   - Github
   - Reusable workflows
-description: Setting up GitHub reusable workflows for Semgrep scans.
+description: Learn how to set up reusable GitHub workflows for Semgrep scans.
 ---

-# GitHub reusable workflows and Semgrep
+# Set up reusable GitHub workflows for Semgrep scans

-## Motivation

 An organization may have hundreds or thousands of repositories.
 Reusable workflows simplify the `.github/workflows/semgrep.yml` file in each of the repositories by allowing you to define the workflow once and then reuse it in other workflows.
 This [prevents duplication](https://docs.github.com/en/actions/using-workflows/reusing-workflows#overview) and provides a single centralized Semgrep configuration.